JorgeUbaldoR/sem3-25-pi-2024_25-G131/plantFloorMachineManager(ARQCP)/USAC03/tests/readme.md

 ### **Key Assumptions**

-- The get_number function returns 1 if the input string is successfully parsed into a number and stored in the provided value variable, and returns 0 if parsing fails due to invalid characters, format issues, or empty/null input.
+- The get_number function is expected to return 1 when a valid number is successfully parsed from the input string and return 0 if parsing fails (due to invalid characters, format issues, or empty input).
-- Leading and trailing whitespace is ignored, allowing the function to interpret a valid number regardless of surrounding spaces.
+- Leading and trailing whitespace is ignored in the string input.
-- Non-numeric characters (e.g., letters, symbols, punctuation) within or surrounding numeric characters in the input string invalidate parsing, and the function should return 0.
 - The function only accepts positive integers without decimal points or negative signs.
-Negative values and decimal formats are considered invalid, and parsing will fail if encountered.
+Negative values and decimals are considered invalid, so parsing should fail for such inputs.
-- When parsing strings with separated numbers (like “8 9 9 2”), the function is expected to concatenate the numbers into a single integer, e.g., “8992”.